automotive-grade-linux/docs-sources/docs/getting-started/machines/qemu.md

 **NOTE:** if you have created an AGL crosssdk, it will contain a QEMU binary for the build host.
 This SDK QEMU binary does not support graphics.
-Consequently,  you cannot use it to boot the AGL image.
+Consequently,  you cannot use it to boot the AGL image and need to call your host's qemu binary instead.

+**NOTE:** the VM images need UEFI in the emulator to boot.
+Thus you need to install the necessary files with below commands (ovmf).

 If your build host is running
 [Arch Linux](https://www.archlinux.org/), use the following commands: